 “I only join wine clubs after the second positive experience with the winery, and certainly only join wine clubs where one can customize the allotment,” explains Harvest Moon owner and winemaker Randy Pitts of the philosophy behind his wine club.
 “This ensures the winery isn’t using the club as dumping grounds for wines that are not moving in the tasting room or not picked up by distributors.”

-Discounts vary according to commitment, as with other clubs, from 15 percent to 25 percent.
-Members get an email listing a suggested selection of wines, but they may select from a list of alternatives before the wines leave the small Russian River Valley winery.
+Discounts vary according to commitment, as with other clubs, from 20 percent to 35 percent.
+Members get an email listing a suggested selection of wines, but they may choose from a list of alternatives before the wines leave the small Russian River Valley winery.

 Similarly, Sonoma’s Gundlach-Bundschu offers “some customizing,” says Jessica Curotto, director of consumer sales, “Since we know everyone has unique preferences, needs and let’s admit it, quirks.”

 Instead of sending this limited variety to wine club members, they offer Jordan Estate Rewards, which works like a credit card or airline rewards program: members earn three points for every dollar of wine or other product they purchase.
-Points may be redeemed for harvest lunches, overnight stays at the chateau, or events, with an additional redemption fee ($50 plus 1,800 points for harvest lunch, for example, for a certain tier).
+Points may be redeemed for harvest lunches, overnight stays at the chateau, or events, with an additional redemption fee.

 Ram’s Gate Winery makes a bounty of wines at their picturesque Carneros estate, with a focus on cool climate Pinot Noir, Chardonnay and Syrah, none of them available at stores, and only a few at area restaurants.
 Yet their wine club offers no discount on wines, focusing instead on customer access.